phinguyen44/BADS_Project_WS1617/Notes/Phi Notes.md

     - Calibration should be done on a separately trained set, then the output of the training set should be passed through the calibrated model (Niculescu)
     - Add reliability plots to show how each output changed
     - See notes on [posterior probabilities](https://en.wikipedia.org/wiki/Posterior_probability) on wikipedia
+    - Show how improved the logloss metric is

 ## Model Evaluation